DavidAyl/vita-amet/README.md

   npm run seed

+  npm run build

   npm run develop

 ````

 ---
 ## User Story
 ````
-AS a patient who wants to make an appointment with my physician of choosing
+AS a user I want to be able to have an application where I can rent beach, hiking, and snow equiptment for whatever kind of activity I am planning to partake in.

-I WANT to able to signup and login onto the Chiron site
+I WANT to able to signup and login onto the website and see all the rental gear and equiptment that I need for my activity.

-SO THAT I can view all physicians and view my information and make an appointment that is best for me.
+I WANT to be able to choose a location and see the rental equiptment for that specific location instead of all rentals.

+I WANT to be able to add items to my cart, view my cart, and view previous orders as well.

+So THAT I am able to checkout and put in my card payment for my items that I am renting.
 ````